mk5med/pipeline-xml-processing-js-redis/README.md

 ### Unit testable functions

 Functions in this project can be easily unit tested because most complex dependencies are given as arguments.
-Example: To test the `index.jsexportToRedis` function a developer can pass an object matches the IDatabase interface instead of mocking the DB module using `jest.mock`.
+Example: To test the `src/index.jsexportToRedis` function a developer can pass an object matches the IDatabase interface instead of mocking the DB module using `jest.mock`.